Mayor of London: Elections

 The mayor is elected by the first-past-the-post system for a fixed term of four years, with elections taking place in May.
 Prior to the Elections Act 2022, the supplementary vote method was used.
+There are no limits on the number of terms a mayor may serve.
+The mayor is elected by the largest single-member electorate in the United Kingdom.

-As with most elected posts in the United Kingdom, there is a deposit (in this case of £10,000), which is returnable on the candidate's winning of at least 5% of the first-choice votes cast.
+As with most elected posts in the United Kingdom, there is a deposit (in this case of £10,000), which is returnable on the candidate's winning of at least 5% of votes cast.

 Most recent election

-The most recent London mayoral election was held on 6 May 2021, having been delayed from May 2020 due to the COVID-19 pandemic.
-The results were announced in the evening of 8 May.
-Sadiq Khan was re-elected for a second term, beating the Conservative Shaun Bailey in the second round.
+The most recent London mayoral election was held on 2 May 2024.
+The results of the election were announced on 4 May 2024.
+Sadiq Khan was re-elected as mayor and became the first to be elected for three terms, beating the Conservative Susan Hall.